 The video below describes the features of nonvascular plants (mosses, liverworts, hornworts), and their alternation of generations life cycle:

-The video below describes the features of vascular plants and their alternation of generations life cycle:
+And the video below describes the features of vascular plants and their alternation of generations life cycle.

 The information below was adapted from OpenStax Biology 25.1